 Next: Choose a Dog Friendly Winery for a late lunch to relax and enjoy a flight or glass of wine so you are able to drive home safely.
 We chose Adelaida Winery.
 They have a wonderful dog-friendly patio upstairs with beautiful views of their walnut farm.
 This is a perfect place to bring your snacks or lunch and enjoy some wine and dog treats!
 As you leave the patio you will also spot a pretty little pond on your left.

 Last / Dinner: Most Wineries close around 5pm.
-I recommend you make Dinner (or order in) at home (in the Chef’s kitchen at Hammersky Farmhouse if you’re lucky)!
+We recommend that you make dinner (or order in) and enjoy sipping wine and eating dinner with your pups at your air bnb of choice!
 We always take our fav foods on vacations so we can cook, relax, listen to our surrounding area and watch the Sunsets together while Mom enjoys her favorite “vacation” wine or beer selection!
-Then, Mom usually makes extra “plain version” fish for me and adds to my dog bowl.
+Then, Mom usually makes extra “plain version” fish for us pups as a meal topper.
 YUM!

 Day 2: Hire a Wine Driver and Visit Wineries